Tax exemption: Exempt property

-Conditions imposed on exemptions

-Exemption from tax often requires that certain conditions be met.

 Multi-tier jurisdictions

 Many countries that impose tax have subdivisions or subsidiary jurisdictions that also impose tax.
 This feature is not unique to federal systems, like the U.S., Switzerland and Australia, but rather is a common feature of national systems.
 The top tier system may impose restrictions on both the ability of the lower tier system to levy tax as well as how certain aspects of such lower tier system work, including the granting of tax exemptions.
 The restrictions may be imposed directly on the lower jurisdiction's power to levy tax or indirectly by regulating tax effects of the exemption at the upper tier.

 Cross-border agreements

-Jurisdictions may enter into agreements with other jurisdictions that provide for reciprocal tax exemption.
+Jurisdictions may enter into agreements with other jurisdictions that provide for double taxation relief.
 Such provisions are common in an income tax treaty.
 These reciprocal tax exemptions typically call for each contracting jurisdiction to exempt certain income of a resident of the other contracting jurisdiction.

 Multi-jurisdictional agreements for tax exemption also exist.
 20 of the U.S. states have entered into the Multistate Tax Compact that provides, among other things, that each member must grant a full credit for sales and use taxes paid to other states or subdivisions.
 The European Union members are all parties to the EU multi-country VAT harmonisation rules.